 DEA considering designating kratom as Schedule I, considered to have no medical benefit

 Kratom is an opioid-like substance sought out by users to boost energy and manage pain.
 It’s long been considered a supplement, loosely regulated by the Food and Drug Administration.
 In August (PDF), the Drug Enforcement Administration outlined plans to move it to the controlled substances list.
 However, after a public outcry, including letters from members of the House of Representatives and the Senate, the DEA withdrew its intent make it Schedule 1.
 Instead, it opened a pubic comment period to react to possible scheduling.
 The public comment period closes at 11:59 p.m.
 December 1.

-Beginning September 30, the DEA will place two of the active ingredients in kratom on its Schedule I drug list, meaning kratom will be considered to have "no currently accepted medical use and a high potential for abuse."
-Other Schedule I drugs include LSD, marijuana, heroin and Ecstasy.
+Schedule I drugs are considered to have “no currently accepted medical use and a high potential for abuse.”
+Drugs considered Schedule I include LSD, marijuana, heroin and ecstasy.